Thru-hiking 101

 Dates & Itinerary

-Day 4 (June 23): We will hike 13.4 miles to Hurd Brook Lean-to.
+Day 4: We will hike 11.3 miles to Abol Pines Campsite.
 The day will be a mix of learning, skill building, and relaxation time.
-Terrain difficulty: 2-4/10
+Terrain difficulty: 3-6/10

-Day 5 (June 24): We will hike 11.5 miles to the Rainbow Stream Lean-to.
+Day 5: We will hike 9.8 miles to Katahdin Stream Campground.
 The day will be a mix of learning, skill building, and relaxation time.
-Terrain difficulty: 3-6/10
+Terrain difficulty: 2-4/10

 Lodging is provided through Appalachian Trail Hostel & Outfitters.

-On the first and last night, participants will stay in a 5 person bunkhouse that includes a communal kitchen, bathroom, and shower.
+On the first, second, and last night, participants will stay in a bunkhouse that includes a communal kitchen, bathroom, and shower.

 A coin-operated washer & dryer is located on-site.
 Change and house-made detergent are supplied by the Outfitters.